 If it is not made clear from this passage that he did not have the wider field of data mining and knowledge discovery in mind, the following passage does:

 Computer scientists, waking up to the value of the information stored, processed, and transmitted by today’s computing environments, have attempted to fill the void.
-Once current of work is data mining.
+One current of work is data mining.
 But the benefit to the data analyst has been limited, because knowledge among computer scientists about how to think of and approach the analysis of data is limited, just as the knowledge of computing environments by statisticians is limited (23; emphasis added).

 So, Cleveland continued the practice of the Tokyo school, contra Breiman, to dismiss the contributions of data miners, for their lack of training in traditional statistics, or lack of attention to data design, and to confine the role of computational expertise to knowledge of “environments.”